-The first stop for Irish deaths is likely to be the civil registration indexes.
-These are compiled by GRO in Roscommon and by GRONI in Belfast.
+Your first port of call for Irish death records is likely to be the civil registration indexes.

 Without such information as a starting point, and especially with a common name, searching the index could be a labourious and possibly fruitless task.

 In the early years of the civil registration system in Ireland, deaths were often reported late so it is always worth looking in the Late Registration section (and possibly the Marine deaths section, too, if your ancestors were seafarers) at the back of each volume before moving onto the next one.

 For more details of how indexes are arranged, and to find out how to obtain copies of death certificates, see the main Irish civil registration page.

 So where can you view these indexes?

 - Deaths anywhere in Ireland 1864-1921: GRO in Dublin (manual only), Online databases.